FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/tf_delivered_files_certficates.md

 <span id="Trusted"></span>

-## {{< TransferCFT/trustedfilename  >}} configuration file
+## TrustedFile{{< TransferCFT/trustedfilename  >}} configuration file

-The **entities.xml** file is the Trusted File configuration file containing the certificates for Trusted File.
+The ****entities.xml**** file is the Trusted File configuration file containing the certificates for Trusted File.
 This configuration file is customized during Transfer CFT installation with the supplied default private and public certificates, “user1” and “user2”.
 If you intent to use your own certificates, update the entities.xml file, located at &lt;CFTDIRRUNTIME>/conf/tf/entities.xml.

 If you want to use your own certificates and if the option tf.enablepasswordcipher=yes you have to generate a phassphrase using cfttf function: